-In order to qualify for graduation from Mid-America Baptist Theological Seminary, each student seeking to earn the master of divinity/Christian education degree must satisfy the General Requirements for Graduation as set forth in this catalog.
+In order to qualify for graduation from Mid-America Baptist Theological Seminary, each student seeking to earn the Master of Divinity/Christian education degree must satisfy the General Requirements for Graduation as set forth in this catalog.

-Each student pursuing the master of divinity/Christian education degree must complete the 90 semester hours of courses specified in the following chart.
-The master of divinity/Christian education degree includes 78 semester hours of required courses and
+Each student pursuing the Master of Divinity/Christian education degree must complete the 90 semester hours of courses specified in the following chart.
+The Master of Divinity/Christian education degree includes 78 semester hours of required courses and required for all courses in the New Testament Department.
+108 - Mid-America Baptist Theological Seminary

 12 hours of electives.
-Note: Logos Bible Research Software (Silver edition or above) is required for all courses in the New Testament Department.
-2017-2018 Catalog-117
+Note: Logos Bible Research Software (Silver edition or above) is